How To Cook Haggis

-Here is our step by step cooking instructions, plus Jo and James Macsween’s delicious recipe for Haggis, Neeps and Tatties with Whisky Sauce.
-Enjoy!
+Below you’ll find our step-by-step guide and Jo and James Macsween’s recipe for classic Haggis, Neeps and Tatties with Whisky Sauce.

 In the oven

-• Wrap the haggis in foil, put in an ovenproof dish with some space around it, then pour in boiling water so it comes about 2.5cm (1in) up the sides of the dish.
+Wrap the haggis in foil and place it in an ovenproof dish with some space around it.
+Pour in boiling water to about 2.5 cm up the sides.

-• Prepare a pan of boiling water, remove the outer packaging but not the tight casing, and submerge the haggis.
+Bring a pan of water to the boil.
+Remove the outer packaging but leave the tight casing on, then submerge the haggis.

 In a microwave

-• Cover and heat on ‘MEDIUM’ (see packaging for timings), stirring once during cooking and once before serving.
+Cover and heat on MEDIUM, stirring once during cooking and again before serving.

 Haggis, neeps and tatties with whisky cream sauce